See Goodreads page here. See Shelfari page here. |

 What if I turn up like Craig, ready to jump off the Brooklyn Bridge?

 But then I think some more, and realize two important things.
 One of them is that I'm a highly ambitious person, and therefore simply have to face the facts that if I dedicate all that time to depression, I'm not dedicating it to improving my literary or academic skills.
 I will fall behind, and even if I do waste time in my life, do I really want that time to be wasted in depression?
 The second, more potent phenomenon is the scar theory--I have to always expect that this semi-depression will be with me since those middle-school years were so much of a funk compared to the rest of my life.
-And whenever I feel the scar, I'll just have to remember what Craig realized about how in life: that you must accumulate as many verbs as possible, that you should always be thinking less than you're doing
+And whenever I feel the scar, I'll just have to remember what Craig realized about how in life: that you must accumulate as many verbs as possible, that you should always be thinking less than you're doing.

 After all, your legacy is not just the things you've thought, but the thoughts you end up doing.